Medical expert of the article

 - severe anemia;

-- Malignant uncontrolled arterial hypertension;
+- malignant uncontrolled arterial hypertension;

-- severe electrolyte metabolism disorders;
+- severe electrolyte imbalances;

 - severe intoxication;